![]() The Leading Online Plumbing Supplier Since 1995 |

 Q. "What's the difference between an automatic and non-automatic pump?"

 A. An automatic pump has a built in float switch that will turn on the pump automatically at a fixed water level.
 After the water is pumped out to certain water level (a preset level), the pump will turn itself off.
 A non-automatic pump has no integral switch, and so would turn on when plugged in, and off when unplugged.
-A separate control like a piggyback float switch (variable level float switch) can be installed on non-automatic pumps to provide a switch with flexibility for pumping range adjustments.
+A non-automatic (manual) pump can be made to operate automatically by using a separate control like a piggyback float switch (variable level float switch) to provide a switch with flexibility for pumping range adjustments.

 Q. "What is a vortex impeller and what does it do?"